Shopify/polaris/polaris.shopify.com/content/components/color-picker.md

   - fileName: color-picker-with-transparent-value-full-width.tsx
     title: With transparent value full width
     description: Use when attached to a visual builder to allow the designated object to have a transparent background that allows underlying objects to show through.
 ---

-# Color picker

-The color picker is used to let merchants select a color visually.
-For example, merchants use the color picker to customize the accent color of the email templates for their shop.

----

 ## Best practices